reasnov/laravel-common-modules/docs/master/packages/overview.md

 # Package Integration Overview

-Internara leverages several key Laravel packages to achieve its **Modular Monolith** architecture and reactive UI.
+This project leverages several key Laravel packages to achieve its **Modular Monolith** architecture and reactive UI.
 This directory documents the specific configurations, extensions, and usage patterns for these core dependencies.

 ---